-A. Affidavit.
-Each absentee ballot or set of ballots shall be accompanied by an affidavit containing statements that the voter is qualified to vote, that the voter has personally marked the ballots, or in the case of a disability or illiteracy, has caused the ballot to be marked in accordance with his or her wishes, and that he or she has not exhibited the marked ballot to any other person, and containing any other statements required by Election Commission regulations and designed to ensure the integrity of the absentee voting process;
+A. Declaration Affidavit, Each absentee ballot or set of ballots shall be accompanied by a declaration affidavit containing statements that the voter is qualified to vote, that the voter has personally marked the ballots, or in the case of a disability or illiteracy, has caused the ballot to be marked in accordance with his or her wishes, and that he or she has not exhibited the marked ballot to any other person, and containing any other statements required by Election Commission regulations and designed to ensure the integrity of the absentee voting process; B. Secrecy Envelopes.

-13. Secrecy Envelopes.
 Each absentee ballot or set of ballots shall be accompanied by envelopes designed to ensure the secrecy of the ballot, including an inner secrecy envelope for the ballot, designed to be devoid of any identifying information at the time of opening, and a return envelope addressed to the Election Commission.

 C. Instructions.
-Each absentee ballot or set of ballots shall be accompanied by instructions for voting by absentee ballot, prescribed by the Election Commission.
+Each absentee ballot or set of ballots shall be accompanied by instructions for voting by absentee ballot, prescribed by the

+Election Commission.

-78. Return of Absentee Ballots by Mail; Absentee Voting in Person
+• 78.
+Return of Absentee Ballots by Mail; Absentee Voting in Person; Early Voting in Person Allowed

-A voter shall be required to mark his ballot in ink; seal the ballot in the secrecy envelope; fill out completely and sign the affidavit or statement in the presence of a notary public; and return the documents in the return envelope via the United States mail to the Election Commission.
-Only those absentee ballots which are mailed to the Election Commission and which reach the Election Commission post office box in Tahlequah, Oklahoma no later than 7:00 p.m. on election day shall be counted; provided that personal delivery of an absentee ballot shall be accepted on election day only if the voter or a person designated by the voter delivers the ballot to the Election Services Office between the hours of 7:00 a.m. and 7:00 p.m. on election day.
+A voter shall be required-to mark his ballot-in-ink; in permanent mark seal the ballot in the secrecy envelope; fill out completely and sign the declaration affidavit or statement in the presence of a notary public; and return the documents in the return envelope via the United States mail to the Election Commission.
+Only those absentee ballots which are mailed to the Election Commission and which reach the Election Commission post office box in Tahlequah, Oklahoma no later than 7:00 p.m. on election day shall be counted; provided that personal delivery of an absentee ballot shall be accepted from the Wednesday prior to election day until election day only if the voter or a person designated by the voter delivers the ballot to the Election Services Office between the hours of 7:00 a.m. and 7:00 p.m. during those four days.
 Voting in person at a precinct by a voter who has requested and received an absentee ballot shall not be permitted; but a voter who claims he or she never received an absentee ballot may cast a challenged ballot as set forth in Section 64 of this Title.